AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Rainbow of Absence | The Lonely Moon
+Early | Forbidden Seed | Boundless Logos
-Mid | Pseudo Miracle / Memory / Forget-Me-Not / Home Lost | The Lonely Moon
+Mid | Pseudo Miracle / Forget-Me-Not / Rainbow of Absence | Boundless Logos
-Late | Stained Sakura or Resolve | The Lonely Moon
+Late | Stained Sakura | Boundless Logos

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | VC | BR or SS
+Early | VC | SS
-Mid | VC | BR or SS
+Mid | VC | SS
-Late | VC | BR or SS
+Late | VC | SS

 !!! note
-    You can instead take SS if you don't like low HP gameplay & want to play safe as HoV can die without Hua shield.
-This also impacts into the choice of cores, further explained below.
-Also, I strongly recommend swapping VC out and having SS and BR as your supports as soon as you enter shop.
+    BR can also be used in place of VC swapping her out later in F5/F6 Shop.
+However, do note that BR start is solely intended for Kalpas start, otherwise DO NOT bother, as VC has remained consistently and surprisingly strong as a support.

 ####<p align="center">Elysia - Signet of ■■</p>